 The Lamp Shade Award – For the individual who best epitomizes the zeal of fishery scientists for emulating the flair of spawning tetras in attempting to keep the bonfire social a fun and intellectually stimulating experience.

 Southern Division Awards

-Nominations for the Jimmie Pigg Memorial Outstanding Student Achievement Award should be submitted by December 1st.
+Nominations for the Jimmie Pigg Memorial Outstanding Student Achievement Award should be submitted by December 21st.
 This award recipient is selected by the Warmwater Streams Committee to recognize university students that show exceptional progress in their research, education and professional endeavors.
-The recipient is typically awarded at the SDAFS Spring Meeting and will receive a plaque, travel funds to an AFS meeting, and a one-year membership to AFS.
+The recipient is typically awarded at the SDAFS Spring Meeting and will receive a plaque, a $500 check, and a one-year student membership to AFS.